khaors/geocompr/main.md

 There are also many open source add-on libraries available for Java, including [GeoTools](http://docs.geotools.org/) and the [Java Topology Suite](https://www.locationtech.org/projects/technology.jts).^[Please note, that GEOS is a C++ port of the Java Topology Suite.]
 Furthermore, many server-based applications use Java including among others [Geoserver/Geonode](http://geonode.org/), [deegree](http://www.deegree.org/) and [52°North WPS](http://52north.org/communities/geoprocessing/wps/).

-Java's object-oriented syntax is similar to that of C++ but its memory management is simpler.
+Java's object-oriented syntax is similar to that of C++ but its memory management, at least from a user's perspective, is simpler and more robust.
 Java is rather unforgiving regarding class, object and variable declarations, which encourages well-designed programming structure, useful in large projects with thousands of lines of codes placed in numerous files.
 Following the *write once, run anywhere* principle, Java is platform-independent (which is unusual for a compiled language) and has excellent performance on large-scale systems.
 This makes Java a suitable language for complex architecture projects such [RStudio](https://github.com/rstudio/rstudio), the Integrated Development Environment (IDE) in which this book was written!